Layr-Labs/eigenlayer-contracts/docs/permissions/KeyRegistrar.md

 ### Deregistration/Key Rotation

 Deregistration takes a dependency on the `AllocationManager`.
-In particular, operators are only allowed to deregister their keys if they are not slashable by an operatorSet.
+In particular, operators are only allowed to deregister their key from an operatorSet if they are not slashable by said operatorSet.

 To rotate a key, an operator must deregister from the operatorSet, wait until it is not slashable, deregister its key, and then register a new key.
 If the operator was not slashable, it can rotate its key without a delay.